mohamed-hussein11/Immunology-Courses/Fundamentals-of-Immunology-Specialization/01-Innate-Immunity-and-B-Cell-Function/notes.md

 - Overview of metaphors, cartoons, and models to understand immune system
 - Pathogen varieties and recognition mechanisms
 - Difference between **innate and adaptive immune responses**
 - Contextual framework for staying healthy and immune defense
-- Graded practice quiz covering lesson concepts

 ---

 ### 🧪 Module 2: Surveying the Cells and Organs of the Immune System